 4 – Data analysis, sensors and communications in leak detection

-To achieve the best possible management of water as a resource, new leak detection methods that go beyond sectorization should be consolidated as a first step to reducing the size of inspection areas and enhancing water loss reduction processes.
-In relation to the trends for the water industry in 2021, technological advances in sensors and communications will be key to using water as efficiently as possible.
+To achieve the best possible management of water as a resource, in 2021 new leak detection methods that go beyond sectorization should be consolidated as a first step to reducing the size of inspection areas and enhancing water loss reduction processes.
+Technological advances in sensors and communications will be key to using water as efficiently as possible.

 5 – Smart irrigation and remote metering in agriculture